Sony hikes PlayStation 5 price by 11% in Europe

 Nintendo said earlier this month it is delaying the start of pre-orders for the Switch 2 gaming device in the United States as it examines the potential impact of tariffs.

-The Switch 2, which Nintendo said last month is priced at $449.99 in the U.S., is the long-anticipated successor to its hit hybrid home-portable Switch and is due to launch on June 5.
+The Switch 2, which Nintendo said last month is priced at US$449.99 in the US, is the long-anticipated successor to its hit hybrid home-portable Switch and is due to launch on Jun 5.